Air quality in Nyiregyhaza

 7.3µg/m³

-PM2.5 concentration in Nyiregyhaza air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Nyiregyhaza is currently 1.8 times the WHO annual air quality guideline value

 Health Recommendations